sz-p/babel-plugin-logfunctionname/README.md

 # babel-plugin-logfunctionname
 A babel plugin to insert a log in function to show the function name

+if you join in a large project but with no document, this plugin maybe could help you;

 ## In
 ```javascript
 const functionName = function () {